cepthomas/Nebulator/README.md

 - Piano control based on Leslie Sanford's.
 - Various utilities and extensions.
 - Super lightweight unit tester for when NUnit is too much.
-- Incomplete built-in text editor - ported from several other useful apps.

 # Third Party